-The injured party seeking compensation for the damages will have to prove the defect, the damage and the causal relationship between them; and the company may not evade liability by alleging that the damages caused by a defective sanitary product arise from facts or circumstances that were not foreseeable according to the state of scientific or technical knowledge existing at the time of its circulation or use.
+The injured party seeking compensation for the damages will have to prove the defect, the damage and the causal link between them.
+The Sanitary Code expressly excludes the development-risk defence, and, therefore, the company may not evade liability by alleging that the damages caused by a defective sanitary product arise from facts or circumstances that were not foreseeable according to the state of scientific or technical knowledge existing at the time of its circulation or use.

 Please note that approval of the product by the regulators does not preclude the possibility of pursuing the holder's liability regarding defective products.
 However, approval of the product and fulfilment of laws/regulations serve as a defence for the company in an administrative proceeding and litigation.
-Nevertheless, what will finally determine the existence of liability is the satisfaction or not of the standard of conduct expected in the particular case, which sometimes can be more exigent than the regulation, depending on the circumstances analysed by a judge and considering that the Sanitary Code establishes an exigent liability statute.
+Nevertheless, what will finally determine the existence of liability is the satisfaction or not of the standard of conduct expected in the particular case, and considering the Sanitary Code's exigent liability statute.
 In fact, manufacturers and importers of medical devices must have insurance, a guarantee or equivalent financial security to cover damages to health resulting from safety issues with the devices.